Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Uniqueness of minimizers

 \section{Uniqueness of minimizers}

 In this Section we give the proof of Theorem \ref{thm:uniqueness}.
-So assume that we are in the symmetry region and let $\bar u$ be radially symmetric minimizer of $E_{\alpha,\beta}$.
+So assume that we are in the symmetry region and let $\bar u$ be radially symmetric minimizer of $E_{\alpha,\beta}$ (in fact, as one can see below, our proof works for positive radial solutions in the energy space, not only energy minimizers).
 By Lemma \ref{lemma:relation}, it is enough to consider minimizers $\bar v=\bar v(t)$ of the functional in cylindrical coordinates $F_{\alpha,\beta}$.
-We have shown that $\bar v$ is positive (at the end of Section \ref{sec4}).
+We have shown in Proposition \ref{prop:positivity} that $\bar v$ is positive.
 In addition, by Theorem \ref{thm2}, $\bar v$ is an even function in the $t$ variable.

 Such $\bar v$ is a solution to the one-dimensional problem

 The proof of Theorem \ref{thm:uniqueness} will follow the general scheme of \cite{Frank-Lenzmann,Frank-Lenzmann-Silvestre} for the non-local equation